MiDataInt/mdi-manager/docs/actions/run.md

- When `developer` is FALSE, `run()` will use the definitive version of all repositories checked out to the latest version tag on the 'main' branch (or the tip of main if no version tags are set).
+ When `developer` is FALSE, `run()` will use the definitive version of all repositories checked out to the latest version tag on the 'main' branch (or the tip of main if no version tags are set), unless version overrides are provided via the `checkout` option.

  When `developer` is TRUE, `run()` will use a developer-forks repository for each framework or suite when it exists, otherwise, it